Article by Dr. Sarah Lantz

 So, once infested, how do you get rid of the little buggers?

 Firstly, a few things not to do.
-Desperate parents will try almost anything to get remove persistent nits including using the home vacuum, dousing their child’s head in vodka, coke, vinegar, bleach, Listerine, mayonnaise, Mortein, kerosene and petrol.
+Desperate parents will try almost anything to get remove persistent nits including using the home vacuum, dousing their child’s head in vodka, cola, vinegar, bleach, Listerine, mayonnaise, Mortein, kerosene and petrol.
 Parents admit to shaving their child’s hair in an attempt to eliminate nits, dyeing their child’s hair, and even using flea treatments for pets.
 Most of these strategies are ineffective and to be honest some are just plain dangerous.
 Just saying.
 No judgement.

 Most research and remedy options these days point to treating all developmental stages of the life cycle (egg, nymph and adult) over a period of time.